 There are significant advantages in taking ECON 101 and ECON 102 as a first-year student.
 The courses prepare one to take virtually any other economics course starting in the sophomore year.
 Students who are seriously considering an economics major often find this early start helpful.

-Successful completion of ECON 101 and ECON 102 with a grade of at least C in each is a prerequisite for admission to the major program.
-Students who do not earn a B or better in ECON 101 and ECON 102 are strongly discouraged from majoring in economics.
-A minimum of 4.5 units within the department is required, including: ECON 201 and 202, an economics seminar, and ECON 205, which has a prerequisite of a college introductory statistics course.
+Successful completion of ECON 101 and ECON 102 with a grade of at least B- in each is a prerequisite for admission to the major program.
+A minimum of 4.5 units within the department is required, including ECON 201 and 202, an economics seminar, and ECON 205, which has a prerequisite of a college introductory statistics course.

 The Senior Exercise involves a systematic effort to understand social behavior using economic principles.
 The exercise allows majors to gain an appreciation of the integrity of economics as a discipline.
 Majors must answer two essay questions.
 Students typically sit for the closed-book exam during the spring semester.
 Honors majors must answer an additional essay question.
 An honors oral examination is conducted by an outside examiner.